-DB section DC Section In the DB Section, the Trustee manages the climate change risks to which it is exposed by investing in a diversified pool of high-quality credit assets.
-As the Trustee has adopted an investment strategy with a relatively low risk- return profile the Trustee decided it wasn't necessary at this stage to actively consider higher-return investment opportunities arising from climate change and as such no significant investment strategy changes were deemed necessary a result of climate change considerations.
-In the DC Section, the Trustee has decided to replace the regional passive equity funds used in the Drawdown Lifestyle strategy and the Core Fund with climate-tilted alternatives as these funds benefit from a clear decarbonisation pathway that decreases exposure to stocks exposed to climate transition risk and increases exposure to those with green revenues.
-This change will be further communicated to members and implemented over 2023.
+In the DC Section, the Trustee has replaced the regional passive equity funds used in the Drawdown Lifestyle strategy and the Core Fund with climate-tilted alternatives as these funds benefit from a clear decarbonisation pathway that decreases exposure to stocks exposed to climate transition risk and increases exposure to those with green revenues.
+This change was implemented in October 2023.
+The impact of these changes is discussed further later in this report.

 Stewardship is also used as a risk management tool.
 The Trustee has delegated to its investment managers the exercise of rights and engagement activities in relation to investments, as well as seeking to appoint managers that have strong stewardship policies and processes.
 In relation to the DC Section, the Trustee has selected climate change as one of its stewardship priorities.
-The Trustee has agreed that it will engage with investment managers to ensure they are exercising stewardship in support of alignment with Paris Agreement goals and discuss its targets with them
+The Trustee has agreed that it will engage with investment managers to ensure they are exercising stewardship in support of alignment with Paris Agreement goals and discuss its targets with them.